The Mission

 Social Media

-Follow the hashtag #IcyInverts on Twitter and check out our individual and lab social media handles on the Participants page.
-We will make every effort to keep our follwers posted on what's going on during the cruise but internet access will be limited in the Eastern Antarctic so we may be unable to do this at times.
+Follow the hashtags #IcyInverts, #Peracarida, #ConfusingCrustaceans, and #SweatTheSmallStuff on social media and check out our individual and lab social media handles on the Participants page.
+We will make every effort to keep our followers posted on what's going on during the cruise but internet access will be limited so we may be unable to do this at times.